 Do you have a regular closet you could spare?
 If you can find a place to store all your stuff somewhere else, you might be surprised at how well your washer and dryer could fit in there (as long as you can get all the water and wiring hooked up).
 These spacious closets featured on Villa Decor and Remodelista show how you can realistically turn them into small laundry stations that can be tucked away behind doors.

 Even single-sized closets can be used to fit smaller washer and dryer appliances.
 HGTV shows an entryway or mudroom where some shelving and hooks on the wall replace the closet so the washer and dryer can be stored in there instead.
+This stacked washer and dryer enclosure is perfect for those tight on space.

 Well, if you can’t move the things to be hidden away in any cabinets, nooks, or closets, then you’ll just have to work with them as they are.
 Curtains are cheap enough to buy and easy enough to install to hide them.
 Best of all, you can pick out whatever pattern or color you want!
 Check out this cool laundry room from Tile Shop that takes the curtain idea a step further by installing a wooden counter on top of the appliances too.